 The procurement process can begin up to a year before the planned start date of the contract depending on the complexity of the contract and whether it is for a new contract or a renewal.
-A forward plan of our contract opportunities is published on Public Contracts Scotland (PCS), with estimates of when the tender might be published.
+A of our contract opportunities is published on Public Contracts Scotland (PCS), with estimates of when the tender might be published.

 If not already registered with Public Contracts Scotland, this is the time to sign up.
 We advise all suppliers to familiarise themselves with how to use the PCS-Tender electronic tendering system to submit their bids.
 The Supplier Development Programme holds regular training events and webinars on all aspects of the PCS portal.